JPMorgan helps Wall Street bounce after two-day slide

 The gainers include the high-growth FAANG group, which has led the three major U.S. indexes to record highs and also contributed heavily to rout in the past two sessions.

-Philip Morris (PM.N) dipped 1 percent and Altria (MO.N) was off 0.5 percent after the U.S. Food and Drug Administration reasserted its previous focus on reducing nicotine in cigarettes.
+Philip Morris dipped 1 percent and Altria was off 0.5 percent after the U.S. Food and Drug Administration reasserted its previous focus on reducing nicotine in cigarettes.

 In economic data, the University of Michigan’s preliminary consumer sentiment index is expected to show a reading of 100.4 in October, compared to 100.1 in September.
 The report is due at 10 a.m.
 ET (1400 GMT).